 If your organization has deployed a stand-alone ArcGIS Server and you want to share its services on the web, this topic outlines a workflow for doing so.
 The following sections provide an overview of the steps needed to create and consume GIS services using their REST endpoints (URLs.)

-For an overview of considerations for building web apps, see Sharing GIS content on the web.
+For an overview of considerations for building web apps, see Workflows for sharing GIS content on the web.

 Consume ArcGIS Server services through a REST endpoint (URL)

 If your organization is using a stand-alone configuration of ArcGIS Server or if your current needs are to build a web app using the REST endpoints (URLs) for your services, the following options are available for creating web apps and allowing users to consume your GIS services.

 For a step-by-step example of this workflow, see Publish a map service.

 ArcGIS Runtime SDKs

 You can use the ArcGIS Runtime SDK to build and deploy native apps to a variety of popular platforms and devices.
 Add powerful spatial capabilities to your native apps and empower your app users to do all things GIS, even when offline.
 For more information, see the ArcGIS Runtime SDKs reference guide.